Magene P715s Review – All you need to know

 How they look

 The appearance is very similar to the original Favero Assioma Duo.
 The issue with the Favero Assioma Duo/Uno was that the pod was slightly too big for some people.
-This was a slight issue rubbing against some of my cycling shoes, so I worked around with a cleat spacer.
+This was a slight issue with some of my cycling shoes rubbing, so I worked around it with a cleat spacer.
 The pod on the Magene has a smaller diameter, and rubbing is not an issue.

-The pod is perhaps not the prettiest thing in the world, but it looks alright.
+The pod is perhaps not the prettiest thing in the world, but it looks OK.
 Don’t forget the pod contains that battery, which gives you the awesome battery life.

 Although a DIY aftermarket solution existed, Assioma didn’t initially have an SPD-SL cleat option.
 Magene is starting with a Shimano option – the ‘S’ in 715s stands for Shimano.
 The P715 K model is KEO-cleat compatible.